-Virus upends life in Italy as China vows to defeat epidemic
+Virus disrupts life in Italy as infections there top 10,000

 The virus has shaken global markets, with stocks on Monday taking their worst one-day beating on Wall Street since 2008 and oil prices suffering their most brutal losses since the start of the 1991 Gulf War.

-Europe’s airports say they expect 187 million fewer passengers this year due to the virus outbreak, which is “turning into a shock of unprecedented proportions for our industry.”
+But market watchers said investors are likely to see more big swings until the number of infections decelerates, and fear was still rampant that economies stood at the brink of recession.
+The travel industry is taking a beating: Europe’s airports said they expect 187 million fewer passengers this year.

-The ACI Europe, which represents the sector, estimated the outbreak will mean a 13.5% drop in airport passengers in the first quarter alone.
-That translates to 1.32 billion euros ($1.5 billion) in lost revenue.
+“We are in a global panic,” said Estelle Brack, an economist in Paris.
+“We are in the deep unknown.”

 Xi’s trip to Wuhan was the latest effort by the ruling Communist Party to shed a favorable light on its handling of the crisis.
-Xi was conspicuously absent from the public eye during the early days of the outbreak and alarms were not sounded until late January.
-Wuhan and nearby cities — over 60 million people — have been under lockdown since then.
+Xi was conspicuously absent from the public eye in the early days of the outbreak and alarms were not sounded until late January.
+Wuhan and nearby cities — over 60 million people — have been locked down since then.

 Xi addressed patients and medical workers via a video link.
 He also strolled through an apartment complex where residents are still quarantined.